 I’ve spent more than six years of my life living below my means and investing my savings into high-quality dividend growth stocks, meticulously crafting what you now see.
 These are some of the best businesses in the world.

 Almost every company here has increased its respective dividend for many, many years, and I find it very likely that they’ll continue to do so.
 That means my passive income should just continue to grow over time – along with my purchasing power, since these dividends tend to grow faster than inflation.

-This collection has been built through blood, sweat, and tears… literally.
+This collection of wonderful businesses has been built through blood, sweat, and tears… literally.

 With great pride, I present my Full-Time Fund:

 So you can see it all here.
 You see my cost basis, the value of each investment, and the annual income each position generates for me.